localseth/interactive-form/README.md

 ## Special Features
 ### Real-time Field Validation
 An event listener has been added to the email form field to check if the text typed by the user matches the correct format.
-A warning icon is displayed as long as the text input by the user does not match the required format.
-A green check mark is displayed once the user enters text in the required format.
+Warnings will noly display once the user navigates away from the field, however the green check confirming that the text entered matches the required format will appear as soon as that format and text match.
 ### Conditional Error Message
 For the email form field, the validator will check if the text entered is only white space, contains a web address other than ".com", or if neither of the previous cases are true and will display a hint appropriate for the text that has been entered.